Lunar Eclipse Month!!! Get ready for a May that boasts a wonderful blood moon and an array of morning planets all month long.

 The closest black hole is in fact a vampire star system.
 Listen to @WSHCrew discussion with Dr. Abigail Fros.
 Also earth-like planet in dead star’s habitable zone, the impact of the war, and aurora in Mars

 This is the story of Perseverance and Ingenuity achievement after a year in Mars.
 Happy First Earth Birthday, Perseverance and Ingenuity!

-he Actual Astronomy Podcast presents Objects to Observe in the July 2021 Night Sky and places a focus on sky events to help you find the planets as Jupiter, Saturn, Mars, Mercury and Venus meet up with each other and the Moon.
+he Actual Astronomy Podcast presents Objects to Observe in the March 2022 Night Sky and places a focus on events to help you find the planets as the Moon pairs with Uranus before dancing with Venus, Mercury, Mars and Saturn in the morning twilight.

 A research team studying the Poás volcano in Costa Rica, a potential analog for early Mars conditions, finds microbes surviving in extremely harsh conditions.
 Plus, table-top matter-antimatter experiments, an exoplanet’s complex atmosphere, and how snails and squirrels can help us understand space.